nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 The Infini-gram paper doesn't measure perpelxity for language generation.
 The main reason is because the sampling technique they used produces an **infinite perplexity**.

-Sparse samples (suffixes with only one match) gives us a probability distribution where one token has $100\\%$ probability while every other token has 0.
-Thus, if we have a sparse sample, the correct token may have a $0\\%$ probability assigned to it, leading to infinite or insanely high (if using n-gram smoothing) perplexity scores.
+Sparse samples (suffixes with only one match) gives us a probability distribution where one token has $100\\%$ probability while every other token has $0\\%$.
+Thus, the correct token may have a zero probability assigned to it, leading to infinite or insanely high (if using n-gram [smoothing](https://en.wikipedia.org/wiki/Word_n-gram_language_model#Smoothing_techniques)) perplexity scores.

-[Selective Back-off Interpolation Sampling]() solves this by mixing in increasingly diverse probability distributions with fewer (and less likely) zero probabilities.
+Our **Selective Back-off Interpolation Sampling** solves this by mixing in increasingly diverse probability distributions which contain fewer (and less likely) tokens with zero probabilities.

 Here are the train and validation perplexities for a variety of $k$.